How To Write A Song: That Will Make You Better

 Practice, practice, practice.

-When you are satisfied with your song, practice!
+When you are satisfied with your song, practice it!
 Here are some tips:

 • Record Yourself: Use your phone or computer to record your internship.
 Furthermore, listening back may help you catch areas that need improvement.